dirk-dev/Crystal_Collector/README.md

 # unit-4-game - Crystal Collector

-The goal of this **Crystal Collector** is to match, but not exceed the randomly-generated score by clicking on each of the crystal buttons.
+The goal of **Crystal Collector** is to match, but not exceed the randomly-generated score by clicking on each of the crystal buttons.

 Each button has a randomly-generated value of between 1 and 12.